ARCHANAGSR/Determined-GAN/README.txt

 3. 30k mnist + 30k generated images.
 Rename 30kdata.py to data.py and 30kmnistlikedataset.npz to mnistlikedataset.npz and run the code.

 *For reference, we have placed partially ported CGAN code in determined at DetAI_cgan/ folder.

+* Hackathon ppt and video presentation is uploaded in github .